ianmicheal/Radquake5.0/README.md

 VMU Savestate/Loading
-Live VMU Doom Guy Health Display customize-able 15 animation On the Fly Body View - 3rd person quake and mods
-Full CD-R Support with Disc swap for most Original, Nonofficial and Unofficial Expansions Custom Theme for the DreamCast HomeScreen
+Live VMU Doom Guy Health Display customize-able 15 animation On the Fly Body View - 3rd person quake and mods Custom Theme for the DreamCast HomeScreen
 GDEMU users can use up to 100 Mods with the MDS/MDF mod collection Quick Mod Switching no reboot
-Ported by Ian micheal 2002
+Ported by Ian micheal 2002 2018 2019 2020 Improvements and optimizing

-Credits  Speud blackaura Manoel Kasimier
+Credits  Speud blackaura Manoel Kasimier 2003/2004 changes and features file replacements